numba/numba-rvsdg/README.md

 The code in this repository is an implementation of the CFG restructuring algorithms in Bahmann 2015, specifically those from section 4.1 and 4.2: namely "loop restructuring" and "branch restructuring".
-These are interesting for Numba because they serve to clearly identify regions within the Python source- and bytecode.
+These are interesting for Numba because they serve to clearly identify regions within the Python source and bytecode.

 Note: The project was previously known as `numba-rvsdg` and was renamed to